cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 client that upgraded can only successfully commit bogus proposals when all other clients and the delivery service agree.

-The expandable paths extension ({{passive-clients-extension}}) defines the possible upgrade paths for passive clients.
+The passive clients extension ({{passive-clients-extension}}) defines the possible upgrade paths for light clients.

-In order to ensure that the tree retrieved from the server contains the expandable path known to the client, the upgrading client MUST perform the following checks:
+In order to ensure that the tree retrieved from the server contains the tree slice known to the client, the upgrading client MUST perform the following checks:

-* Verify that the tree hash of the expandable path and the full tree are equivalent.
+* Verify that the tree hash of the tree slice and the full tree are equivalent.
 * Verify that all full nodes (`XNode`) in the client's state are equivalent to the corresponding nodes in the full tree.
 * Perform all checks on the tree as if joining the group with a `Welcome` message (see Section 12.4.3.1. in {{!RFC9420}}).

-Note that the client already checked the signed
+Note that the client already checked the signed group info.

 To retrieve the full tree, the delivery service must provide an end point, equivalent to the one used to retrieve the full tree for a new member that wants